JimTravisGoog/bigquery-reverse-geolocation/README.md

  </tr>
 </table>

-  12. Now run the python script to process the messages  in pub/sub topic using the following to run the python script :
+12.Now run the python script to process the messages  in pub/sub topic using the following to run the python script :